Introduction to The Color Purple

-- Mood: The novel, The Color Purple, shows various moods; it starts with a somber and tragic mood but turns out to be reassuring and hopeful by the end.
+- Mood: The novel shows various moods; it starts with a somber and tragic mood but turns out to be reassuring and hopeful by the end.

-- Motif: Most important motifs of the novel, The Color Purple, are color, religion, and letters.
+- Motif: Most important motifs of The Color Purple, are skin color, religion, and letters.

-- Narrator: The novel, The Color Purple, has been narrated by the first person, who happens to be Celie, the protagonist of the novel.
+- Narrator: The novel is narrated from the first person point of view, who happens to be Celie, the protagonist of the novel.

 i.
 She so mad tears be flying every which way while she pack. (p.
 27)